banjeremy/dc2job/README.md

 # dc2job
-Tools for converting OpenShift `DeploymentConfig`s to `Job`s
+Tool for converting OpenShift `DeploymentConfig`s to `Job`s

 ## Environment Variables
-The tools expects the following environment variables to be set.
+Before invoking the tool, make sure you set the following environment variables:
 ```
 OPENSHIFT_HOST=<your openshift url and port>
 TOKEN=<your openshift api token>